AlexandrErohin/home-assistant-tplink-router/README.md

 NOTE!
 1. If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
 To fix this - unset `Verify ssl`
-1. Use Local Password which is for Log In with Local Password
+2. Use Local Password which is for Log In with Local Password
+3. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
+So you will be logged out from router web interface when the integration updates data

 <img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">